kongondo/FieldtypeImageMarker/README.md

   6. **Method for selecting pages to add as markers** : Here you specify how you want to add pages that will be your markers.
 You have two choices, _Asm Select_ or _Page auto Complete_.
 It defaults to the former.
   7. **Custom information pages selector** : By default InputfieldImageMarker will return 50 normal (i.e. non-admin, etc.) pages from your ProcessWire tree to be selectable as page markers.
 Using this setting, you can customise your selector as you wish.
 For instance, find pages of a certain template(s), or limit numbers, etc. Your custom selector will work with either of the input methods, i.e. _Asm Select_ of _Page auto Complete_.
   8. **Custom PHP code to find selectable information pages** : Note that this will only work with _Asm Select_.
 This option supersedes any selector specified above.
 This option gives you a bit more freedom to find pages to be used as markers in your _marker_ field.
 Your code must be valid PHP code.
 The statement here has access to the ProcessWire API variables $page and $pages.
 Your code snippet must return either a **Page** or **PageArray**.
 If it returns a Page object, children of that page will be returned as the selectable page markers.

+## How to Use
 -  Edit a page using the template you added the _marker_ field to.
+- Add as many page markers as you want to your base image.
+You will not see their markers until you hit save.
+Go ahead and save.
+- Newly added markers are initially placed at 0,0 (top left) of your base image.
+Drag each to its desired position.
+Note that a selected marker is green in colour.
+All other markers are red.
+- Click the save button to save the markers in their new coordinates.
+- Notice the table of coordinates below the base image.
+The first column shows the marker number and the title of the ProcessWire page referenced by the coordinates.
+In the second and third columns, note how the x and y coordinates change in real time as you drag each marker respective marker.
+Also notice that the row of the table corresponding to the selected marker is highlighted.
+The row number also matches the marker number (if using Circular and Tear Drop.
+If using Callout, the page title is displayed instead on the marker).
+- You can also use the table to select and directly edit the coordinates of a marker.
+Click on a table row.
+Notice that its corresponding marker is now highlighted.
+Enter a number between 0 - 100 in either/each of the x and y coordinates input.
+Hit save.
+The marker moves to its new position.
+- In case you have lots of markers you can use the inbuilt pagination (see top right of coordinates table) to limit the number shown per paginated table page.
+- To delete all markers click on the trash icon at the top right of the coordinates.
+All table rows (even the ones not currently visible if you are viewing a paginated table) are marked in red (except for current active row which is still highlighted in green) and their coordinates crossed out.
+Click save to confirm.
+All the markers are deleted.
+If you change your mind before saving, click on the trash icon again to toggle deselection.
+- To delete individual markers just click on the trash icon to the right of the respective row and hit save.
+Toggle click to deselect.

 ## API